-Day Habilitation Services shall be furnished on a regularly scheduled basis for up to 8 hours per day, one or more days per week:
+Day Hhabilitation Sservices shall be furnished on a regularly scheduled basis for up to 8 hours per day, one or more days per week:

-Services are based on a 15-minute unit of service and on time spent at the service site and away from the services site, individually or with a group, by the beneficiary;

-- 1. Any time less than 15 minutes of service is not billable or payable.
-No rounding up of units is allowed; - All virtual Day Habilitation Services must be approved by the LGE or the OCDD State Office and delivered as outlined in the OCDD Policy and Procedures manual; and - 1.
-Day Habilitation may not provide for the payment of services that are vocational in nature-for example, the primary purpose of producing goods or performing services.
+- 1. Services are based on a 15--minute unit of service and on time spent at the service site and away from the services site, individually or with a group, by the beneficiary; - 2.
+Any time less than 15 minutes of service is not billable or payable.
+No rounding up of units is allowed; - 3.
+All virtual Day Habilitation Services must be approved by the LGE or the OCDD State Office and delivered as outlined in the OCDD Policy and Procedures manual; and - 4.
+Day Habilitation may not provide for the payment of services that are vocational in nature for example, the primary purpose of producing goods or performing services.

-Beneficiaries receiving Day Habilitation Services may also receive Prevocational and/or Individual Supported Employment Services on the same day, but these services cannot be provided during the same time period or total more than 8 hours per day combined.
+Beneficiaries receiving Day Habilitation Services may also receive Prevocational and/or Individual Supported Employment Services on the same day, but these services cannot be provided during the same time period or total more than 85 hours per day combined.

-- 0. Time spent in transportation between the beneficiaries' residence/location and the day habilitation site is not to be included in the total number of day habilitation services hours per day, except when the transportation is for the purpose of travel training; - 0.
+- 1. Time spent in transportation between the beneficiaries' residence/location and the day habilitation site is not to be included in the total number of day habilitation services hours per day, except when the transportation is for the purpose of travel training; - 2.
 Travel training for the purpose of teaching the beneficiary to use transportation services may be included in determining the total number of service hours provided per day.
-Travel training must be included in the beneficiaries POC; - 0.
-Transportation-community access will not be used to transport ROW beneficiaries to any day habilitation services; - 0.
-Day Habilitation Services cannot be billed for at the same time on the same day as:
+Travel training must be included in the beneficiaries POC;

+- 3. Transportation-community access will not be used to transport ROW beneficiaries to any day habilitation services; and

+- 4. Day Hhabilitation Services cannot be billed for at the same time on the same day as:

-· CLS;
+- a.
+Community Living SupportsCLS;

+- b.
 Professional services except when there are direct contacts needed in the development of a support plan;

-a.
-Respite Out of Home;
+- c.
+Respite-Out of Home;

-a.
-ADHC:

-a.
-MIHC;

-a.
+- d.
+Adult Day Health Care;

+- e.
+Monitored in Home Care Giving (MIHC);

+- f.
 Prevocational Services; and

+- g.
 Supported Employment.

-0. Day Habilitation Services can be billed at the same time on the same day as CLED, Companion Care, and MIHC.
+- 5. Day Habilitation Services can be billed at the same time on the same day as Community Life Engagement Development, Companion Care, and MIHC.

 The use of the EVV system is mandatory for Day Habilitation Services.
-The EVV system requires the electronic check in/out in LaSRS® or another EVV system approved by BHSF and OCDD.
+The EVV system requires the electronic check in/out in the Louisiana Services Reporting System (LaSRS®) or another EVV system approved by BHSF and OCDD.
 Day Habilitation transportation is exempt from this mandatory requirement.